Messages for sympathy cards can be very difficult to write.

 - If you need anything just call.
-Instead, you should make a specific offer.
-For example, you could say, "if you need me to pick the kids up after school, just let me know."
-When you write "if you need anything just call", most of the time they won't call.
-Making a specific offer makes it easier for them to reach out for a little help when they feel overwhelmed.
+You should instead make a specific offer.
+Say, “if you need me to pick up the kids after school, just let me know.”
+When you write, “if you need anything, just call”, most people won’t call.
+A specific offer makes it easier for them to reach out when they feel overwhelmed.

 - S/he is in a better place.
-While intended to bring comfort, this is actually an insensitive thing to say.
-It can even make the person who suffered the loss feel guilty for wanting them back here with them.
+Although meant to comfort, this is actually insensitive.
+Even the person who suffered the loss can feel guilty for wanting them back here with them.

 - At least you had so many good years together.
-Again, this is very insensitive.
-When you love someone, how much time is enough?
-Would there ever come a day when you would say, "OK, God.
-You can take them now.
-We've had many good years together"?
-Of course not!
+I find this to be very insensitive.
+How much time is enough when you love someone?
+Will there ever be a day when you would say, “OK, God.
+You can have them now.
+We’ve had many good years together”?
+No, of course not!

 - At least you’re young.
 You can have more children.
 When someone loses a child it seems that it opens a sort of floodgate of people saying the wrong things, and this is one of them.
 You can’t replace one child with another.